IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 #### Time-Based Animation

 At one end of the scale are those who want to simply have a signal that changes color in response to a train going by.
 I call these "time-based animation" because they're a timer - once a train passes, the signal eventually goes from red to yellow to green again.
-That's what someone standing trackside would see on a block signal, but it's not driven by time - it's driven by the fact the train has exited the blocks ahead and the track is once again clear.
+That's what someone standing trackside would see on a block signal, but there it's not driven by time - it's driven by the fact the train has exited the blocks ahead and the track is once again clear.

 As such, these don’t really have any equivalent on the prototype at all, but are an easy way to make your scene a little more animated.
 This is largely for folks who don’t want to build out an entire signal system, but want to see their signals change as if they were a trackside railfan.